List of awards and nominations received by Reba McEntire

 This is a list of major music awards received by Reba McEntire, an American country music singer, who is often referred to as "The Queen of Country Music".
 A three-time Grammy Award winner, she also holds several awards from the Academy of Country Music and Country Music Association, the two major country music award associations.
-McEntire has won at least one award every year from 1984 to present.
-She has won 85 awards.
+McEntire has been recognized with numerous awards since 1984, amassing a total of 85 awards.

 American Country Awards

-Fox broadcast the American Country Awards from 2010–2013, the award show was fan-voted, and McEntire garnered 6 nominations.
+Fox broadcast the American Country Awards from 2010 to 2013, the award show was fan-voted, and McEntire garnered 6 nominations.